Ethnikos Piraeus F.C.: Elliniko (2007–2014)

 In August 2007 Ethnikos President Nikos Pirounias finalized a deal with the City of Ellinikon for use of the complex for 3 years with an option for a further 3 years.
 The Olympic Baseball Centre's main stadium underwent renovations for football use, and Ethnikos began playing matches there during the 2007–08 season; the team played its first official match in its new home on October 20, 2007.
 The facility became known as Elliniko Stadium, and is commonly referred to as Elliniko.

 Helliniko Olympic Complex in Ellinikon, was located approximately 8 kilometres south of the center of Athens, near Glyfada on the Mediterranean coast.

 The complex was built on the site of the former Ellinikon International Airport for the staging of the 2004 Summer Olympics and 2004 Summer Paralympics, and consisted of the following venues: Helliniko Indoor Arena (Basketball and Team handball); Helliniko Fencing Hall; Olympic Hockey Stadium (Field hockey); Helliniko Baseball Centre; Helliniko Softball Centre; and Helliniko Slalom Centre (Whitewater slalom).

 The complex also included new training pitches for both Ethnikos' first team and youth team.

 Ahead of the 2008–09 season renovations continued and seating capacity was increased to 9,000.
 In 2013 AEK FC started talks with the Olympic Committee for using the stadium and increasing the capacity to 22.000, but there was no official offer.
 Ethnikos continued playing at Elliniko for one more season and then moved to Moschato ground with wooden stands and capacity of 2,500 (2014–2017).
-The Elliniko stadium is currently out of use, abandoned and has been used as a refugees camp point instead, having suffered severe damages which led to its closure.During the 2017-2021 period Ethnikos moved to the Grigoris Lambrakis Stadium and the club currently uses the Agioi Anargyroi ground.
+The Elliniko stadium is currently out of use, abandoned and has been used as a refugees camp point instead, having suffered severe damages which led to its closure.During the 2017–2021 period Ethnikos moved to the Grigoris Lambrakis Stadium.
+For the 2021–22 season the club currently used the Agioi Anargyroi Municipal Stadium and for the 2022–23 season the Moschato Municipal Stadium.

+In 2024, Ethnikos is scheduled to use as a home ground the renovated Peace And Friendship stadium (SEF) which is located in the Neo Faliro – Kastella area where Ethnikos was founded.
+The stadium will be used for third division matches and will have at first, a capacity of 1.500 spectators.

+Peace and Friendship Stadium (2024–)

+In 2024, Piraeus Municipality is renovating the Peace and Friendship Stadium for all amateur Piraeus clubs.
+Ethnikos was scheduled to use the stadium for the 2023–24 second half of the season, competing at the third-tier of Greek football.
+The stadium, planned to have a standing capacity of 1,600 spectators is yet to be renovated, thus leading Ethnikos in using the Keratsini Municipal Stadium (1,500 capacity) for its 2024–25 third division championship season.